prgding/java-interview/src/framework/springcloud.md

 ## How to create a demo?

 1. Use IDEA `Spring Initializr` to create a template.
-Just choose Maven, Ignore the version.
+Just choose Maven, Ignore the version, called `cloud-study`.

 2. Select `Spring Web`、`Lombok`、 `DevTools`、`MySQL Driver(Optional)`, then `create`.